Ernst Grünfeld: Life and career

 In May 1943, he took 2nd, behind Paul Keres, in Poznań, and won in December 1943 in Vienna.
 After the Second World War, he tied for 3rd-4th at Vienna 1951 (Schlechter Memorial, Moshe Czerniak won).
 Grünfeld was awarded the title International Grandmaster by FIDE in 1950.
 By the late 1950s he was playing very little chess and he mainly worked on his prodigious library which by now had completely filled the living room in his flat which he shared with his wife and daughter.
 His last tournament was Beverwijk (Hoogovens Tournament) in 1961, where in a field with five more strong grandmasters, he finished with a score of 3/9 (with only one win, against Jan Hein Donner).

-He died in the Wilhelminenspital in Ottakring, Vienna on April 3, 1962.
+He died in Vienna on April 3, 1962.

 Playing style

 He reputedly modeled his style of play on Akiba Rubinstein's and only played 1.d4, claiming that he did not make mistakes in the opening.
-However, his style of avoiding complex variations together with an essentially drawish nature was simply not good enough to trouble the world's best.
+He generally focused more on his opening play, rather than developing complex tactics.

 He is best remembered for his eponymous defence, the Grünfeld Defence (1.d4 Nf6 2.c4 g6 3.Nc3 d5) and for his general expertise in the opening.

 Writings

 Ernst Grünfeld contributed many articles on openings to chess magazines around Europe.
 Indeed, before he had turned 20, he was already contributing articles on the Ruy Lopez to Wiener Schachzeitung, which was one of the most popular German-language chess publications of its day, and over the next 40 years or so he wrote many articles on opening theory for chess publications in Germany, Belgium, and the USSR.
-His favorite market was in Bulgaria, though, because they used to pay for his work in food rather than in money!
+Since the bulk of his writing consisted of chess notations rather than words, the articles could be easily translated into different languages.
+In particular, Bulgaria proved to be a steady market, where Grünfeld was paid in food rather than money for his articles.

 He published several books which were generally well received and he contributed to a seminal account of the Teplice tournament of 1922.
 Other publications include The Queen's Pawn Game and the Queen's Gambit Declined (1924) and Taschenbuch der Eroffnungen im Schach (1953).